-Meet our distinguished grant recipients, whose dedication to social justice, equity, and community-driven change exemplifies the core values of the Global Respectful Disruption Summit.
+Meet our distinguished grant recipients, whose dedication to global learning, justice, and community-driven change exemplifies the core values of the Global Respectful Disruption Summit.

 Each year at the Global Respectful Disruption Summit, a collaboration between Compear Global Education Network and GoAbroad.com, Compear’s Personal Development Fund Grant recognizes individuals dedicated to advancing social justice, equity, and community well-being.
 By honoring these trailblazers and supporting their professional growth, Compear fosters a ripple effect of transformative change.
 Explore the stories of our past recipients, learn how they’ve leveraged this grant to break down barriers, and discover how their work continues to shape a more equitable future.